thecrux4020/telegram-bot/README.md

 The table has a field calle `has_been_used`; this field is used to avoid send the same question multiple times.
 The lambda function selects a question randomly, and after send to the channel, mark the question as used.

+To know which job will run, you have to configure an environment variable called `JOB_NAME` (for example, JOB_NAME=POLL).
+In this way, we could create multiple lambda function with the same code for all of functions, but at deploy time we configure the environment variable to specify which job will run inside de lambda function.

 ___

 ### Infrastructure